We are committed to running RACQ ethically and in line with the appropriate standards of corporate governance.

 Annual General Meeting (AGM)

-The RACQ Corporate Governance Statement [PDF 153 KB] is current at 30 June 2017 and has been approved by the RACQ board.
+The RACQ Corporate Governance Statement (PDF 66KB) is current at 16 September 2021 and has been approved by the RACQ board.

 The board of directors